GLFHC/.github/profile/tutorials/automation.md

 ![ACtion Button](images/action_button.png "Action Button")

 Find the action you wish to add in the catalog that shows what actions are available.
-Many don't apply in our environment. make sure the version you select is applies, for instance there are several python validators, it is unlikely you are creating a python application (that is a native application for instance to run on Windows/MacOs/Linux as a standalone app (with menubars, windows, etc), you probably built a python _package_).
+Many don't apply in our environment. make sure the version you select applies, for instance there are several python validators, it is unlikely you are creating a python _application_ (that is a native application for instance to run on Windows/MacOS/Linux as a standalone desktop app (with menubars, windows, etc), you probably built a python _package_).
-When you find the python package one, select configure, and you will see a YAML script to configure the workflow (see below)
+When you find the python package in your dev tooling, select configure, and you will see a YAML script to configure the workflow (see below)

 ## YAML file configuring an action
-Below we see a YAML file from the [Athena Macro Utility project](https://github.com/GLFHC/macro_render/tree/main), where you can see the entire workflow in action.
-This workflow is stored in the _.github/workflows_ folder off the root of your project.
+Below we see a YAML file from the [Athena Macro Utility project](https://github.com/GLFHC/macro_render/tree/main), where you can see the entire _workflow_ in action.
+This _workflow_ is stored in the _.github/workflows_ folder off the root of your project.
-The YAML file must be in there.
+The YAML file must be in there, which is where github looks for what automation to run.

 Details at end
 ```YAML